Enrolment Information – Students in Schools

 Please click on the relevant heading for more detail

-The Distance Education Centre Victoria (DECV) is the state’s leading virtual school.
+The Virtual School Victoria (VSV) is the state’s leading virtual school.
 We provide flexible learning opportunities to Victorian F-12 students who are unable to complete a full range of subjects at a mainstream school.
 We foster a safe, engaging and inclusive learning environment by coupling state-of-the-art technology with innovative and adaptive teaching practices.
 Our teachers are trained and experienced in best-practice online learning techniques, providing students with regular interaction and individualised support.
 We are focused on challenging students to pursue excellence and achieve their individual learning goals.

 What is it like learning by distance?

-Students studying at the DECV need to set up their own timetable and commit time each week to study in order to complete set weekly work submissions.
-Students can expect to be devoting the same amount of time to study in each DECV subject as they would in each of their mainstream school classes.
-It’s extremely important that if available, students use any study periods while at school to complete their DECV work.
+Students studying at the VSV need to set up their own timetable and commit time each week to study in order to complete set weekly work submissions.
+Students can expect to be devoting the same amount of time to study in each VSV subject as they would in each of their mainstream school classes.
+It’s extremely important that if available, students use any study periods while at school to complete their VSV work.

 What subjects do we offer?

 From past experience, we know how important subject guidance, targeted preparation and early engagement can be in ensuring student success throughout the year.
 The Subject Information Pages on our website contain all the information students will need when making subject choices and preparing for their studies with us.
 You can access these information pages by visiting www.distance.vic.edu.au/subjects.